aymericzip/intlayer/docs/docs/intlayer_with_vite+react_en.md

-# Getting Started with Intlayer
+# Getting Started with Intlayer vite + react

 Setting up Intlayer in a Create React App application is straightforward: